ankane/delete_in_batches/README.md

 View the [changelog](https://github.com/ankane/delete_in_batches/blob/master/CHANGELOG.md)

-**Note:** This project was originally described as “the fastest way to delete 100k+ rows with ActiveRecord” but a single `DELETE` statement will likely be faster.
+**Note:** This project originally had the description “the fastest way to delete 100k+ rows with ActiveRecord” but a single `DELETE` statement will likely be faster.
 See [this discussion](https://github.com/ankane/delete_in_batches/issues/4) for more details.

 ## Contributing